Online Text Analyzer Tool

 Live text analysis Character counts Word frequency Expanded editor

-Enter or paste the text you want to analyze.
+Enter, paste, drop, or upload the text you want to analyze.
 Counts and frequency results update automatically.

 Analysis Summary